Nightmare (Avenged Sevenfold album): Critical reception

 Nightmare received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 62, based on 7 professional reviews, which indicates "generally favorable reviews".

 In the August 2010 issue of Metal Hammer, Terry Beezer rated the album an eight out of ten.
 In his review, he praised the band members for their courage despite the death of The Rev and called it "the ultimate tribute to a fallen friend."
 He also praised Mike Portnoy for his part in the album and found him a fitting stand-in for The Rev.

 411 Mania gave the record a lengthy and highly positive review by giving it a score of 9.0/10.
 As a conclusion they stated, "If you're a fan of Avenged Sevenfold, Nightmare is a must-have for you.
 This album is incredibly moving and is better than any tribute to the late Rev I could have possibly imagined."

 Kerrang! gave the album 4 K's out of 5 concluding: "Where Avenged [Sevenfold] go from here is still in the lap of the gods.
 Whatever their future, though, Nightmare marks the point at which the Huntington Beach crew put away childish things and became men.
 Wherever he is now, their brother must be immensely proud."

-Sputnik Music gave the album a 3 out of 5.
+Sputnikmusic gave the album a 3 out of 5.
 The reviewer praised the second half of the album, but was very critical of the first half, specifically the singles (excluding "So Far Away").
 The album has an average fan rating of 3.2/5 on the site.